Analyze Gross Domestic Product (GDP) by Industry in Tucson, Arizona MSA

 How are we doing?

-The Tucson Metropolitan Statistical Area (MSA) posted an increase in inflation-adjusted GDP of 1.9% in 2022.
-That placed Tucson eighth when compared to 12 peer MSAs.
-That was a decline from 2021 when GDP increased by 4.6% in Tucson.
-GDP increased substantially in 2021 among all MSAs tracked, a quick rebound from the losses felt in the first year of the pandemic.
+The Tucson Metropolitan Statistical Area (MSA) posted an increase in inflation-adjusted GDP of 4.6% in 2023.
+That placed Tucson second when compared to 12 peer MSAs.
+That was a significant increase from 2022 when GDP grew by only 1.4%.
+Tucson's growth rate of 4.6% in 2023 was similar to 2021 when GDP increased substantially among all MSAs tracked, a quick rebound from the losses felt in the first year of the pandemic.
 GDP fell during 2020 due to the economic impact of the COVID-19 pandemic.
 Those impacts were felt the most in metropolitan areas with significant employment in the leisure and hospitality sector, like Las Vegas.
-Tucson’s increase in GDP in 2021 was significantly higher than pre-pandemic trends, with a sixteen-year high.
-However, in 2022 Tucson’s GDP growth returned to its pre-pandemic trend.
+Tucson’s increase in GDP in 2021 and 2023 was significantly higher than pre-pandemic trends.

 GDP data is often used to illuminate the industrial structure of an MSA.
 Tucson has an unusually large share of GDP related to government activity, compared to Arizona and the nation.
 This reflects the concentration of federal civilian and military installations in the area, as well as the presence of the University of Arizona, which boosted activity in the state government sector.